nuclearace/CytubeBot/README.md

 4. Add required info into config.json.
 See config section.
 5. run `node index.js`

-Note: If you plan on using the bot with Windows, you'll have to do more work installing node.js and npm, since some of the dependencies require compiling C and C++ code.
+Note: If you plan on using the bot with Windows, you'll have to do more work installing node.js and npm, since some of the dependencies require compiling C++ code.

 Config
 ------
 - `cytubeServer` - URL of the server.
-Ex "cytu.be"
+Ex "cytu.be" or "http://somecytubeserver.com:socketport" where socketport is replaced by the socketIO port
-- `username` - Name of the bot
+- `username` - Account name the bot uses on the Cytube server
 - `pw` [optional] - Password for the bot, blank logs in as guest
 - `room` - Room the bot should join
 - `roompassword` [optional] - Room password if there is one